Justis-Lamanna/rayscode/readme.md

 ```

 ### If/Else
-Conditional operator: variable, followed by raysShrug, followed by an expression, a raysFox, another expression,
+Conditional operator: variable, followed by raysShrug, followed by an expression, a raysT, another expression,
-and another raysfox.
+and a raysFox.
 Variable evaluates.
 If <= 0, or stack is empty, the first expression evaluates, otherwise, the second does.
 Example:
 ```
 rays3 rays3 raysI raysShrug rays3 rays3 raysI raysFox rays3 rays2 raysI raysFox